KauannOliver/lists-form-automacao/README.md

-# SharePoint List Form Automation

-This project was developed to automate the form-filling process in SharePoint using data from an Excel spreadsheet.
-Leveraging Selenium for browser control and Tkinter for a user-friendly graphical interface, the system facilitates the repeated submission of data to SharePoint, reducing manual errors and saving time.

-**KEY FEATURES**

-1. **Automated Form Filling**
-   The system extracts data from an Excel spreadsheet and automatically fills out a form hosted on SharePoint.
-Each form field is mapped to a specific column in the spreadsheet.

-2. **Graphical Interface with Tkinter**
-   Users can initiate the automation process via a simple graphical interface.
-This interface allows users to open the browser, access the form, and start the filling process with just a few clicks.

-3. **Excel Integration**
-   Data is pulled directly from an Excel file, making the process flexible and easy to update.
-The system supports structured sheets with 17 columns, following the provided template.

-4. **Support for Parallel Execution**
-   Form data filling occurs in a separate thread, ensuring that the graphical interface remains responsive while the automation is in progress.

-**TECHNOLOGIES USED**

-1. **Python**: Main programming language used in the project.
-2. **Selenium**: Used to control the browser and automatically fill in form fields on SharePoint.
-3. **Tkinter**: Library used to create the graphical user interface.
-4. **Pandas**: Used for data manipulation and reading from Excel spreadsheets.
-5. **Excel**: Data source for form filling.

-**HOW IT WORKS**

-1. **Excel Sheet Reading**: The system loads an Excel sheet containing the required data to fill out the form.
-The sheet should have the following columns:
-   - DATA PROVISION, CLIENT, BUSINESS UNIT, IC, DOC TYPE, DOC NUMBER, CLASSIFICATION, GROSS REVENUE, ICMS, ISS, PIS, COFINS, CPRB, NET REVENUE, REMARKS, STATUS, LINK

-2. **Browser Opening**: The system automatically opens the browser (Chrome) and accesses the SharePoint page where the form is hosted.

-3. **Automated Filling**: Using data from the spreadsheet, the system fills each form field and clicks the “Submit” button.
-After submission, the system waits for the form to reload to process the next row of data.

-4. **Graphical Interface**: The interface allows users to open the browser and start the filling process quickly and easily, all with just a few clicks.

-**CONCLUSION**

-This project provides a practical and efficient solution for automating form-filling in SharePoint, using data from an Excel spreadsheet.
-With an intuitive graphical interface and integration with Selenium, the system simplifies large-volume data entry, making it faster and less error-prone.
+# **SharePoint List Form Automation**

+This project automates the process of filling out SharePoint forms using data from an Excel spreadsheet.
+By combining Selenium for browser automation and Tkinter for a user-friendly interface, the system significantly reduces manual effort and errors, streamlining repetitive data entry tasks.

+---

+## **KEY FEATURES**

+### 1. **Automated Form Filling**
+   - Extracts data from an Excel spreadsheet to populate SharePoint forms.
+   - Each form field is precisely mapped to a corresponding column in the spreadsheet.

+### 2. **Graphical Interface with Tkinter**
+   - Offers a simple and intuitive interface for users to initiate the automation process.
+   - Allows quick access to browser control, form navigation, and automation execution.

+### 3. **Excel Integration**
+   - Reads data directly from an Excel file with a structured format of 17 predefined columns.
+   - Ensures seamless data import and easy updates through an Excel template.

+### 4. **Support for Parallel Execution**
+   - Automates the form-filling process in a separate thread, keeping the interface responsive during operation.

+---

+## **TECHNOLOGIES USED**

+### 1. **Python**
+   - Core programming language driving the system's functionality.

+### 2. **Selenium**
+   - Controls the browser to access SharePoint and fill out forms automatically.

+### 3. **Tkinter**
+   - Provides a graphical user interface for easy interaction with the system.

+### 4. **Pandas**
+   - Handles data manipulation and reading from Excel files.

+### 5. **Excel**
+   - Serves as the primary data source for the automation process.

+---

+## **HOW IT WORKS**

+1. **Excel Sheet Reading**
+   - Loads data from an Excel file structured with the following columns:
+     - **DATA PROVISION, CLIENT, BUSINESS UNIT, IC, DOC TYPE, DOC NUMBER, CLASSIFICATION, GROSS REVENUE, ICMS, ISS, PIS, COFINS, CPRB, NET REVENUE, REMARKS, STATUS, LINK**

+2. **Browser Opening**
+   - Automatically launches Chrome and navigates to the SharePoint form page.

+3. **Automated Form Filling**
+   - Populates each form field using data from the spreadsheet.
+   - Submits the form and waits for it to reload before processing the next row.

+4. **Graphical Interface**
+   - Provides buttons to open the browser, start the automation, and monitor progress, offering a smooth user experience.

+---

+## **CONCLUSION**

+The **SharePoint List Form Automation** system provides an efficient and error-free solution for bulk data entry into SharePoint.
+By combining a responsive graphical interface with robust browser automation, it simplifies the process of submitting large datasets, saving time and ensuring data accuracy.
+Ideal for organizations handling repetitive SharePoint tasks, this tool enhances productivity and minimizes manual effort.